What Operators & Service Providers Need to Achieve

 - Revenue Leakage

 Core2Africa has always believed that the operators/service providers need to continuously evolve in order to meet market expectations.
-Since the founding of Core2Africa in 2010, Core2Africa has advocated the following high-level steps in the evolution of the operator/service provider environment:
+Since the founding of Core2Africa in 2010, Core2Africa has advocated the following five high-level stages in the evolution of the operator/service provider environment:

 - Network Convergence – through the years, this has largely been achieved in most environments